csbg/SplineOmics/README.md

 1.  **Open RStudio** or your R console.

-2. Install the `devtools` package if you haven’t already.
-You can do this by running the following command in the R console:
+2.  **Install and load `devtools`, and install `SplineOmics` from GitHub**:

+    Copy and paste the following code block into your R console.
+This will check if the `devtools` package is installed, install it if it is not, then use it to install the `SplineOmics` package from GitHub.

     ``` r
+    # Check if devtools is installed; if not, install it
+    if (!requireNamespace("devtools", quietly = TRUE)) {
       install.packages("devtools")
-    ```

-3. Load the `devtools` package into your R session, and run the install_github function to install the `SplineOmics` package into your R Project:

-    ``` r
+    }

+    # Load devtools package
     library(devtools)

     Sys.setenv(GITHUB_PAT = "your_GitHub_PAT")

+    # Install the SplineOmics package from GitHub
     devtools::install_github("csbg/SplineOmics")
     ```

+3.  **Load the `SplineOmics` package**:

-4. Once installation is complete, load the SplineOmics package into your R session to start using it:
+    Once the installation is complete, load the `SplineOmics` package into your R session or script to start using it:

     ``` r
     library(SplineOmics)